Response Time to Graffiti Removal

 Analysis of Performance

-In Q3 there were 1,268 cases compared to 1,048 in the same quarter of 2012.
-Year-to-date cases, however are down 10.3%.
-The Graffiti Abatement Team continues to meet the challenge of abating graffiti within two (2) days after being reported.
+In Q4 there were 777 cases compared to 985 in the same quarter of 2012.
+Year-to-date the number of cases are down 12.68%.
+The Graffiti Abatement Team continues to meet the challenge of abating graffiti within two days after being reported.
 Since there is no ordinance requiring private property owners to remove graffiti, the team regularly assists property owners by making courtesy notifications and requests to abate, providing a removal product upon request, supplying information on removal techniques, and offering removal assistance when permission is given to the team.
-The Graffiti Abatement Team on average abates private property issues for the owners half the time.
+The Graffiti Abatement Team on average abates private property issues for the owners 71% percent of the time.
 The graffiti abatement team continues to proactively search for and remove graffiti in efforts to reduce its negative visibility.
 Since 2011, this method has increased the amount of graffiti both being documented and abated, while at the same time reducing the number of Service Area Requests (SAR) being reported from a Councilmember or the City Manager.

 This indicator measures the amount of time to respond to and abate both reported and unreported graffiti in the City.
 The goal is to have graffiti properly abated within two business days.